quin-med-harvard-edu/pyGRASP/README.md

 Json file containing postprocessing parameters

 #### subject.csv
 Csv file including the path of the raw data and patient info.
-The folder of the path for the raw data should be 'datafolder' since the absolute path of the raw data will be mapped as 'datafolder' in the docker container (e.g., /datafolder/subject1.dat).
+The folder of the path for the raw data should be 'datafolder' since the absolute path of the raw data will be mapped as 'datafolder' in the Docker container (e.g., /datafolder/subject1.dat).
 ```
 input_path=/path/to/folder/containing/grasp_params.json/subject.csv/pproc.csv/
 ```

 ###  Step 3: Map folder containing raw data
 This path should be the folder containing the raw data given in subject.csv in the host machine.
-This path will be mapped as 'datafolder' in the docker container and this path will be reachable in the docker container as 'datafolder'.
+This path will be mapped as 'datafolder' in the Docker container and this path will be reachable in the Docker container as 'datafolder'.
 ```
 data_path=/path/to/folder/containing/raw/data/
 ```
-###  Step 4: Build docker image
+###  Step 4: Build Docker image
-'dockerfile_gpu' contains instructions to build the docker image.
+'dockerfile_gpu' contains instructions to build the Docker image.
-Build process copies the following files into the docker container: 1) environment.yml (file containing required library signatures to run dce_mri), 2) dce_mri python scripts, 3) run_grasp.sh (bash script containing python calls to run dce_mri) .
+Build process copies the following files into the Docker container: 1) environment.yml (file containing required library signatures to run dce_mri), 2) dce_mri Python scripts, 3) run_grasp.sh (bash script containing Python calls to run dce_mri) .
 ```
 docker build --no-cache -t dce_mri_gpu:latest -f dockerfile_gpu .
 ```
-###  Step 5: Run docker image
+###  Step 5: Run Docker image
-There are three parameters to run dce_mri using the docker image: 1) #fr#: [flag_reject_coil] if true rejects outlier coils (default: False).
+There are three parameters to run dce_mri using the Docker image: 1) #fr#: [flag_reject_coil] if true rejects outlier coils (default: False).
 2) #fc#: [flag_compress_coil] if true compresses coils with PCA (default: False), 3) [num_spoke_coil] number of spokes to estimate coil profiles (default: 1300).
 ```
 docker run -it --gpus all --rm -v $input_path:/inputfolder -v $data_path:/datafolder dce_mri_gpu:latest bash run_grasp.sh #fr# #fc# #nspkc# #is_gpu#
 ```